Singrauli Super Thermal Power Station

 Singrauli Super Thermal Power Plant is located at Shaktinagar in Sonebhadra district in Indian state of Uttar Pradesh.
 The power plant is the first power plant of NTPC.
 It sources coal from Jayant and Bina mines and water from Rihand Reservoir.
 The states benefitting from this power plant are Uttar Pradesh, Uttarakhand, Rajasthan, Punjab, Haryana and Himachal Pradesh and the Union Territories of Delhi, Chandigarh and Jammu and Kashmir.
 An investment worth ₹1190.7 crore has already been cleared.
 It even gets international assistance from IDA.

 ON 31 December 2014, a 15 MW solar PV was commissioned at NTPC SIngrauli.
 An 8 MW small hydro CW discharge plant has been constructed on discharge canal.

-Capacity

-Coal based
+Coal base

 The unit wise capacity and other details are as follows.